The best street food destination you never knew

 If you’re new to Penang/Malaysian food, try not to get caught up in what’s “best.”
-Quality is generally good and options are plenty, you will not find many locals in an overcrowded stall.
-Food portions are small and usually made in small batches, 1-3 plates at a time.
+Quality is generally good and options are plenty, as Penang’s street food scene becomes an open secret, crowds and queues become a common sight in some of the more popular stalls.
+While many hawkers have perfected their food kung-fu and plating hot bowls of flavour bombs in Bruce Lee speeds, they do cook the orders in small batches of 1-3 portions at a time.
 And the best part?
-At $1.50 – $3.00 for each portion, you’ll be spoilt for choice.
+At less than $3.00 for each portion, you’ll be spoilt for choice.
+Here are Penang’s top 20 street foods to try!

 - Hokkien Mee | Spicy Prawn Broth Noodles

-Similar variants are found in other parts of Malaysia and Singapore, Penang’s version often sports a more generous flavor, and is enjoyed by locals from breakfasts at 7 am to after-hour suppers at 3 am.
+Similar variants are found in other parts of Malaysia and Singapore, Penang’s version often sports a more generous flavour, and is enjoyed by locals from breakfasts at 7 am to after-hour suppers at 3 am.
 Hokkien Mee is a hot, spicy, sweet and savoury bowl of prawn broth in a bowl of noodles topped with generous amounts of garnishes, pork ribs, braised eggs, and more.

 - Asam Laksa | Spicy Fish-based Soup Noodles with Torch Ginger Flower

 One of the most labor-intensive dishes to make, Asam Laksa is one of Penang’s most popular dishes and is ranked 7th CNN’s the world top 50 best food.
-However, this flavor bomb can be an acquired taste, some find its concoction of stewed fished soup and prawn paste too overpowering, but for those who know, it is like being in an insiders’ club
+However, this flavor bomb can be an acquired taste, some find its concoction of stewed fish soup and prawn paste too overpowering, but for those who know, it is like being in an insider club

 - Char Koay Teow | Fried Flat Rice Noodles with Prawns and Bean Sprouts